SPECULATOR: THE STOCK TRADING SIMULATION PRODUCT INFORMATION

 ARE THERE CHEATS?
 Of course!
 You can cheat by getting "inside information" that is usually extremely valuable, but you run the risk of being subjected to massive fines for being a "tippee" who has engaged in illegal "insider trading."
 Or you can simply add up to $500,000 to your account.
 Naturally, if you use any of the cheats, you will be disqualified from being the winner of that game, but can continue playing.
 Also, your Trading Status (Novice, Margin Trader, Short Seller, Options Trader, or Futures Trader) will be frozen at the level you had achieved immediately before you cheated, so you can't use the cheats to raise your Trader Status -- you have to EARN your higher trading privileges by making good, smart investments, before your stockbrokerage firm will allow you to dabble in more exotic and risky market tools and financial instruments.

 WHAT IS THE LATEST VERSION OF SPECULATOR?
 New Version 2.0 was just released on August 5, 2020, including a number of major new features, including cash flow projections for corporations, 5 new ETFs (3 bond funds -- government, investment grade, and junk bond ETFs, plus two 3x leveraged stock index funds, one long, one short), and a potential new hazard -- a pandemic crisis that can suddenly decimate markets!
 See our UPDATES INFO page on the Ronin Software website for details on the latest releases of Speculator.
-Also, check out this video series by a British fan of Speculator, on You Tube.
+Also, check out this video series by a Canadian fan of Speculator, on You Tube.